Coccyx: Clinical significance

-History

 Etymology

 The term coccyx is derived from the ancient Greek word κόκκυξ kokkyx "cuckoo"; the latter is attested in the writings of the Greek physician Herophilus to denote the end of the vertebral column.
 This Greek name for the cuckoo was applied as the last three or four bones of the coccyx resemble the beak of this bird, when viewed from the side.

 This established etymological explanation can also be found in the writings of the 16th century anatomist Andreas Vesalius who wrote: os cuculi, a similitudine rostri cuculi avis (the cuckoo bone shows a likeness to the beak of the cuckoo bird).
 Vesalius used the Latin expression os cuculi, with os, bone and cuculus, the Latin name for the cuckoo.
 The 16th/17th century French anatomist Jean Riolan the Younger gives a rather hilarious etymological explanation, as he writes: quia crepitus, qui per sedimentum exeunt, ad is os allisi, cuculi vocis similitudinem effingunt (because the sound of the farts that leave the anus and dash against this bone, shows a likeness to the call of the cuckoo).
-The latter is not considered as potential candidate.
+Riolan's explanation is not considered credible.

 Besides os cuculi, os caudae, with caudae, of the tail is attested.
 This Latin expression might be the source of the English, French language, German and Dutch terms tailbone, l'os de la queue, Schwanzbein and staartbeen.
 In the current official anatomic Latin nomenclature, Terminologia Anatomica, coccyx and os coccygis is used.